Best Air Purifiers for Pet Dander in the Nursery (2026)

 Does a newborn actually need an air purifier because of the dog?

 Need is strong; benefit is real.
-Dander is a common allergen and newborn airways are tiny — a HEPA purifier measurably reduces airborne dander, dust, and the general fug of a home with pets.
+Pet dander is a common allergen and newborn airways are tiny — a HEPA purifier is designed to reduce airborne dander, dust, and the general fug of a home with pets, and owners with pets widely report cleaner-feeling air.
 It's not a substitute for vacuuming and washing the dog's bedding, but it's the easiest air-quality lever you can buy.

 Where should the purifier go — nursery or living room?